U.S. Supreme Court to review Colorado social media stalking case involving Denver singer

 The nation's highest court has now agreed to take the case over to address the aspects of threatening language.

-"We may not like, we may feel violates our personal space, but it's still protected first amendment speech versus the speech that is intended to threaten somebody's safety," Steinhauser said.
+"We may not like it, we may feel it violates our personal space, but it's still protected First Amendment speech versus the speech that is intended to threaten somebody's safety," Steinhauser said.

 for more features.